An Overview of Tax Compliance in Bermuda

 Stamp Duty on Legal Transactions

-Stamp duty is paid for getting certain documents stamped.
-Stamped documents are produced for legal transactions and proceedings.
-Stamp Duty varies depending on type of document or transaction.
+Stamp duty is paid for getting certain necessary papers stamped.
+Stamped necessary papers are produced for legal transactions and proceedings.
+Stamp Duty varies depending on type of necessary paper or transaction.
 From 1st April 2023 onwards, a charge of $212 shall be imposed by the Office of the Tax Commission for adjudicating each item.

 Hotel Occupancy Tax